 It is the policy of the City to fill vacancies with qualified individuals, who are able to perform job functions properly, appropriately and adequately.
 This policy extends to all aspects and phases of the employment life cycle from job announcement, recruitment, hiring, performance evaluation, discipline and separation.
-While tThe City will give first consideration to current employees, the City reserves the right to accept applications from non-City employees.
+The City will give first consideration to current employees.